Dimensions

 meta:

-any: value
+any: valueprimary_key

 A primary key is used to make joins work properly.

-will change the default value of public
+Setting primary_key to true will change the default value of the public

-.
-If you still want public
+parameter to false.
+If you still want public to be true, set it

 cubes: